Note: Spellings are as they appear in the

 showing the esteem in which the deceased was held.
 Interment took place in

-Morven Cemetery. the pall-bearers were Mr. Gould, Mr. Fred Spencer, Mr. Oscar
+Morven Cemetery.
+The pall-bearers were Mr. Gould, Mr. Fred Spencer, Mr. Oscar

 Williams, Mr. Peter Huyck, Mr. A.B.
 Sexsmith and Mr. Clark.
+A very tragic

 May 14 1930 May 21 1930 Napanee Beaver |